Research groups and centres

 Explore our research

-Established in 1968, the Antennas & Electromagnetics (Antennas) Group has comprehensive experimental facilities housed in the Antenna Measurement Laboratory, which has recently received £1 million in infrastructure investment.
+Established in 1968, the Antennas & Electromagnetics Group has comprehensive experimental facilities housed in the Antenna Measurement Laboratory (AML), which has recently received £1 million in infrastructure investment.
 The group has strong links with industry and a current active grant portfolio of over £7m.
-Current research projects
+Find out more

 - Cognitive Science